 Omitting Hobbies/Interests -CV Common mistakes

 For Example, not everyone loves Chess, but imagine being interviewed by someone who is a Big Player and finds it an interning topic to talk about.
-As crazy as it may sound, the game can end up being an avenue to get the appointment.
+As crazy as it may sound, the game can be an avenue to get the appointment.
 Add your Hobbies, it is very necessary.

 Wrong Contact Information

-After presenting a Wonderful Curriculum Vitae, some persons make a huge blunder, providing wrong contact details.
-This is mostly seen in the emails attached to the cv
+After presenting a Wonderful Curriculum Vitae, some people make a huge blunder, providing the wrong contact details.
+This is mostly seen in the emails attached to the CV.

 This is the reason why there is a need for rechecking.
-You might have a wonderful CV but then, the means of reaching you which you provided is totally wrong and you wonder why you end up not getting called for the job despite having a wonderful resume.
+You might have a wonderful CV, but then, the means of reaching you which you provided is wrong, and you wonder why you end up not getting called for the job despite having a wonderful resume.

-It is vital to read your Curriculum Vitae very well before sending it out.
+Reading your Curriculum Vitae well before sending it out is vital.
 Mistakes like the ones stated could be one of the reasons you do not get invitations for interviews despite putting a huge effort into making your CV fanciful.
-I hope with this, you will look through your CV and make it more concrete.
+I hope with this.
+You will look through your CV and make it more concrete.